-We’re not exactly first timers when it comes to coloring our hair.
-For years, we’ve put our locks through bleaching, dyeing, highlighting, chalking, and just about everything under the sun.
+We’re not exactly first-timers when it comes to coloring our hair.
+For years, we’ve put our locks through bleaching, dyeing, highlighting, chalking and just about everything else under the sun.
 What we’re still curious about, however, is henna hair dye.
 Natural and a safe alternative for ladies who want to color their hair without damage or chemicals, henna is an excellent option.

 To get the whole story on henna, we turned to, Leigh Casbourne, LUSH brand and product trainer, who explained every single thing we need to know.
-Keep in mind that their are many types of Henna dye products, but LUSH is of course one of the well-known brands to purchase from – and our go-to source for Henna information.
+Keep in mind that there are many types of henna dye products, but LUSH is, of course, one of the more well-known brands to purchase from—and our go-to source for henna information.

 A lot of people say Henna hair dye is really messy.
 Do you have any tips for making it less messy to deal with?

 LUSH’s henna hair dyes are a handmade experience in and of themselves, and you’ll want to take a little time to prepare before applying.

 The preparation is very similar to all other hair coloring experiences.
 Prepare your workspace, like your sink and bathroom floor, by laying down newspaper to ensure that the henna doesn’t end up where you don’t want it to.
 As henna has been used for centuries as a body art medium, it will naturally stain and adhere to the skin.
 You can protect the hairline, around the ears and the back of your neck with Ultrabalm ($16.95 at LUSH), Ultrabland ($29.95 at LUSH) or a salve to prevent henna from dyeing the skin around the hair.

 Wear an old T-shirt or something over your clothes to protect them from staining.
 Gloves are a must, to protect hands and nails from staining (we like reusable rubber gloves you can use over and over again for this purpose, so less plastic ends up in the landfill!).